This program is available at the Beavercreek and Springfield - Leffel Lane locations.

 Persons seeking a career in social services should recognize that to be successful, they must be emotionally stable, creative, and flexible.
 A social services professional must be able to work effectively with diverse groups of people and individuals with a wide variety of ages, racial and cultural backgrounds, and life situations.
 ENG 1111 and SWK 1100 must be completed with a grade of C or better before enrolling in additional courses.
 Students will be expected to meet minimum behavioral expectancies in order to continue in the Social Services program.

-Math Requirements Students should speak with an advisor regarding whether MTH 1105, Mathematics and Today's World, or STT 2264, Elementary Statistics I, should be taken in order to meet the program's math requirement when considering transferring to a university setting to complete their bachelor's degree.
+Math Requirements Students should speak with an advisor regarding whether MTH 1070, Quantitative Reasoning, or STT 2264, Elementary Statistics I, should be taken in order to meet the program's math requirement when considering transferring to a university setting to complete their bachelor's degree.

 Graduation Requirements In order to graduate, students must obtain a C or better in all SWK courses and demonstrate professional ethical behavior, effective oral and written communication, professional documentation skills, basic listening skills, and an awareness of personal biases as they affect clients.